pipeedge/evals-explainability/ACADEMIC_PAPER_METHODOLOGY.md

 ### 3.2 Component 1: Failure Classifier (FC)

-The Failure Classifier represents the first and foundational component of MADE, responsible for multi-dimensional failure categorization using semantic attention mechanisms.
+The Failure Classifier represents the first and foundational component of MADF, responsible for multi-dimensional failure categorization using semantic attention mechanisms.

 #### 3.2.1 Mathematical Formulation